 Even though it’s a small change, I’m so excited that we put these backyard cafe lights up in the backyard: They’re so fun!
 They make me think of being on vacation and sitting under cafe lights during dinner.
-And anything that makes me feel like I’m on vacation when I’m really just in my backyard = awesome.
+They’re easy to hang (we just nailed them to the fence).

 Shop affordable backyard cafe lights:

 I’ve pinned a lot of backyard images over the years for what I want our backyard to look like.
-While we have a way to go before our backyard is truly pin-worthy, there are some changes we made that are more visible.
+While we have a way to go before our backyard is our version of “perfect”, there are some changes we made that are more visible.

 The Perfect Backyard Cafe Lights

-I love using timers, because then T and I don’t have to ask each other if the outside lights are turned off or worry that we left them on all night.
+I love using timers.
+Then T and I don’t have to ask each other if the outside lights are turned off or worry that we left them on all night.
 The bulbs to our outdoor lights are LEDs, which are easier on the electricity bill, and we’re planning to leave these up year-round.
 (FYI – You can use these same lights for indoor or outdoor.)

 I think these backyard cafe lights will be awesome in the fall when we are still doing backyard BBQs on the weekends, and I’m sure they’ll look so pretty when it starts to snow!